i0brendan0/pokeemerald/README.md

 Event only items can be received through in game events post-E4.
 (Currently not done) Volt Tackle is now an egg move for Pichu.
 Can still be obtained by Light Ball.
 (Currently not done) Castform will now change into its rocky form during a sandstorm.
-(Currently not done, needs sprite)
+(Currently not done, needs sprite) Using up a repel will cause a message to reuse it like in Gen 5+.
+(Currently not done)